jaredrosnerd/20Questions/README.md

 # 20Questions
 -------------

-Authors: Jared Rosner, Eric Last
+Authors: Jared Rosner, Eric Last.

 Instructions: Run Skeleton.py to play.
 In-game instructions are included.

 Description: After completing my first CS course at UC Berkeley, I thought it might be fun to make a simple 20 Questions game using